 German-born and raised violinist, Felix Olschofka, has toured as a soloist, concertmaster, and chamber musician throughout Europe, Asia, North America, and South America.
 His playing has been described as "violinistic pyrotechnics" (TheaterJones Dallas), "charged with beauty" (Gramophone), "a true dream of romantic melodiousness" (General-Anzeiger-Bonn), and "remarkable for dramatic power" (Star-Telegram Fort Worth).

-Olschofka is currently Associate Professor of Violin at the University of North Texas (UNT) in Denton, Texas.
+Olschofka is currently Professor of Violin and Director of Graduate Studies at the University of North Texas (UNT) in Denton, Texas.
 Olschofka founded the UNT Summer String Institute in 2014, and serves as both director and faculty for this two-week long workshop for highly talented pre-college and college students.
 His previous teaching engagements include serving as Associate Professor at San Diego State University and teaching at summer festivals such as Round Top Music Festival, Bay View Music Festival, Summit Music Festival, and the CICA International Music Festival.
 Olschofka is a winner of numerous awards and competitions.
 He was awarded two first prizes in the prestigious German Youth Music Competition (solo and chamber music category), second prize in the International chamber music competition Charles Hennen in the Netherlands and a grant from the Oscar and Vera Ritter Foundation.
 His former students are members of world-renowned orchestras such as Los Angeles Philharmonic, San Diego Symphony, and Houston Symphony, and prizewinners at national and international competitions such as the Boyer Music Competition, Fischoff National Chamber Music Competition, and the Osaka International Chamber Music Competition.

 Recently, Olschofka has given master classes at renowned institutions such as Yale University, Eastman School of Music, Temple University, New York University, Arizona State University, China Conservatory, Renmin University, Seoul National University, Ewha Womans University, National Taiwan Normal University, Academy of Music and Theater Rostock, Universidad de Sao Paulo, Universidad de Santiago, and Universidad Nacional Autónoma de México.